 What is a switch hold?

-A switch hold is a response to an electricity customer who does not pay a past-due bill to block and prevent that customer from switching to another light company before paying their overdue light bill.
+A switch hold is a measure the electricity provider takes to prevent customers from switching to another provider before settling their past-due bill.

 How do you get a switch hold?

-The switch-hold prevents a switch or move-in transaction from occurring.
-If you cannot pay your light bill, your electric company will offer you a deferred payment plan to allow you to pay any outstanding balance in installments.
+A switch hold prevents attempts to switch providers.
+If you cannot pay your electricity bill, your electric company may offer a deferred payment plan, enabling you to pay the outstanding balance in installments.

-Upon entering this agreement, the light company can place a switch hold on your meter to prevent you from switching to another light company to avoid the balance due.
+When entering such an agreement, the electric company can impose a switch hold on your meter to prevent you from changing providers to evade the due balance.

-Can I switch electric companies if I owe money?
+Can I switch electricity companies if I owe money?

-When entering a payment plan with your electric provider, you also agree to have a switch hold placed on your service address.
+Agreeing to a payment plan, you acknowledge that a switch hold will be placed on your service address.

-Do not enter into a payment agreement with your light company if you want to prevent a switch hold from being placed on your account.
-If at all possible, pay your bill in its entirety.
+Do not enter into a payment agreement with your electric company to avoid a switch hold.
+Instead, try to pay your bill in full if possible.

-If you do not have the funds, we recommend you pay your bill and switch to a prepaid company on ComparePower.
+If you lack the funds, consider paying your bill and switching to a prepaid company through ComparePower.

 How to remove a switch hold?

-A switch hold can be removed by paying any past-due balance owed to your electricity company.
-Once the balance is paid in full, it can take up to 72 hours to remove the switch hold.
+A switch hold can be lifted by settling any outstanding balance with your electricity company.
+After paying the balance in full, removing the switch hold may take up to 72 hours.

 – A notarized affidavit from the landlord